static-web-server/hyper-middleware/README.md

     handler.link_before(FirstMiddleware {});
     handler.link_after(SecondMiddleware {});

     // 3.
-Create an Hyper service and set the current handler with its middlewares let service = Service::new(handler);
+Create a Hyper service and set the current handler with its middlewares let service = Service::new(handler);

     // 4.
 Finally just run server using the service already created